jvick1/Python/README.md

-# Python
+# Python for Data Science &amp; Machine Learning
-Python for Data Science &amp; Machine Learning.

 In this repo you'll learn how to use NumPy, Pandas, Seaborn, Plotly, Scikit-Learn, Machine Learning, Tensorflow, and more!

 # Introduction to Anaconda